Also Serving Evanston & Skokie

 In these cases other options can be tried, including a dental appliance that holds the jaw and tongue in a position that promotes normal breathing, or a disposable valve known as a nasal expiratory positive airway pressure device that covers the nostrils.
 More invasive treatments include upper airway surgery and the surgical implantation in the chest of a device that monitors breathing and, when necessary, stimulates the hypoglossal nerve, which governs tongue movement.

 As with many acute or chronic conditions, it is prudent to start with a conservative approach, especially modification of lifestyle habits.
 For obese patients, losing significant weight can actually cure sleep apnea.
-Quitting smoking and limiting alcohol consumption are also important, as both habits interfere with proper functioning of the upper airway.
+Our sleep dentist in Chicago also recommends quitting smoking and limiting alcohol consumption are also important, as both habits interfere with proper functioning of the upper airway.
 Smoking swells this breathing passage and alcohol relaxes its muscles.
 Sometimes even trying a different sleep position can mitigate the problem, especially for mild cases.

 We are dedicated to providing the highest level of service and quality to our patient community by cultivating strong relationships, communicating thoughtful treatment solutions, and providing an enjoyable atmosphere, we can empower our patients to take ownership of their oral health.